calebwoods/calebwoods.github.io/_drafts/angularjs-ie9.md

 date:   2014-03-22 10:58:54
 ---

-In this post I'll share an example on a recent Angular.js application I worked on which needed to support Internet Explorer 9 and connect to multiple remote APIs.
+In this post I'll share an example of a recent Angular.js application I worked on which needed to support Internet Explorer 9 and connect to multiple remote APIs.

-The issue with this setup is that by default browser prevent any Javascript on the page from making requests to another domain.
-This is done to prevent [Cross Site Scripting]()**.
-While this is a good safety measure as application developers it can be common to have a backend API hosted a subdomain such as `api.example.com` and have the frontend Javascript application hosted on separate domain like `frontend.example.com`.
+The issue with this setup is that by default the browser prevents any Javascript on the page from making requests to another domain.
+This is done to prevent [Cross Site Scripting](http://en.wikipedia.org/wiki/Cross-site_scripting).
+While this is a good safety measure, as application developers it can be common to have a backend API hosted on a subdomain such as `api.example.com` and have the frontend Javascript application hosted on separate domain like `frontend.example.com` which cause an issue of how to connect to the API.

 ### JSONP

-[JSONP]()** is another option that many popular API expose for Javascript clients.
-With JSONP the server will respond with a Javascript body which includes function callback which was specified in the request.
-We should not that a JSONP only supports GET requests which is how it get around the Cross Site Scripting issue.
+[JSONP](http://en.wikipedia.org/wiki/JSONP) is an option that many popular APIs expose for Javascript clients.
+With JSONP, the server will respond with a Javascript body which includes a function callback as specified in the request.
+We should note that JSONP only supports GET requests, which is how it gets around the Cross Site Scripting issue.

-This works pretty well APIs that server Javascript client, but unfortunately it means you will have a different API format for mobile clients of API.
+This works pretty well with APIs that serve Javascript clients, but unfortunately it means you will have a different API format for mobile clients of the API.

 ### Cross Origin Request Sharing

-Thankfully there is a solution for modern browers called [Cross Origin Request Sharing]()** or CORS for short.
-CORS allows Javascript application to make requests to a server that returns the proper CORS headers.
+Thankfully there is a solution for modern browsers called [Cross Origin Request Sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), or CORS for short.
+CORS allows Javascript applications to make requests to a server that return the proper CORS headers.

-Internet Explorer 9 and below, however, do not support CORS which for our example is a problem.
+As it is, though, Internet Explorer 9 and below do not support CORS, which is a problem for our example.

 ### Proxies

-A server side proxy for our API however allows us to solve this issue.
-With a proxy can let the server forward requests to the other subdomain and to the browser it looks like it is calling the same server.
+A server side proxy for our API, however, does allow us to solve this issue.
+With a proxy we can let the server forward requests to the other subdomains, and to the browser it looks like it is calling the same server.

 This means we could have a request like `frontend.example.com/api/items.json` forwarded to `api.example.com/items.json`.
-Which will work for us it all browsers.
+And, this works in all browsers.

 ### Development

-In development setting up your proxy is pretty simple using grunt-connect-proxy.
-You will just need to add proxy section to your `Gruntfile.js` similar to the below example.
+In development, setting up your proxy is pretty simple using [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy).
+You will just need to add proxy section to your `Gruntfile.js`, similar to the example below.

 ```js
 connect: {